RPA

 Specific Use Cases of RPA in HR

-Here are some case studies and instances of HR automation used by businesses, along with the advantages it offers to both the businesses and the personnel.
+Here are some case studies and instances of HR automation used by businesses, along with the advantages it offers to both the companies and the personnel.

 Among the hiring procedures are: